Brecknockshire: Breconshire County Council

+The 1535 act which created the county had called it the "County or Shire of Brecknock", and also used the spelling Brecknock for the town.
+The spelling of the town's name was subsequently standardised to 'Brecon' instead, and there was occasional debate about the correct name of the county.
+In 1884, the county's magistrates at the quarter sessions decided that 'Brecknock' was the correct form, having been used in the statute creating the county.
+Conversely, the county council created in 1889 decided by 21 votes to 16 to adopt the name 'Breconshire County Council' rather than 'Council of the County of Brecknock'.
+Efforts to get the two bodies to agree on a standard form of the name failed.
+The quarter sessions maintained that they had no authority to go against the form used in statute, whilst the county council went so far as to have erratum slips inserted in books of statistics advising readers that "the words 'Brecknock' and 'Brecknockshire' be throughout read as if the words 'Brecon' and 'Breconshire' had been printed in lieu thereof."

-Under the Public Health Act 1848 and the Local Government Act 1858 a number of towns were created Local Board Districts or Local Government Districts respectively, with local boards to govern their areas.
+Under the Public Health Act 1848 and the Local Government Act 1858 a number of towns were created local board districts or local government districts respectively, with local boards to govern their areas.
 In 1875 these, along with the Borough of Brecknock, became urban sanitary districts.
 At the same time the remainder of the county was divided into rural sanitary districts, some of which crossed county boundaries.
 The Local Government Act 1894 redesignated these as urban and rural districts.
 Two civil parishes were administered by rural district councils in neighbouring counties until 1934.